mbouadeus/news-headline-event-linking/README.md

 ## Evaluation Framework

 Our evaluation framework consists of:
-- A news event identification corpus that links new headlines to Wikidata entities: [data/news_event_identication_dataset.json](data/news_event_identication_dataset.json)
+- A news event identification corpus that links news headlines to Wikidata entities: [data/news_event_identication_dataset.json](data/news_event_identication_dataset.json)
-- Event linking data corresponding to a linking method provided in: [data/linking_outputs](data/linking_outputs).
-The path to this file is provided as input to the evaluation script.
+- Event linking data corresponding to a linking method provided in: [data/linking_outputs](data/linking_outputs). *The path to this file is provided as input to the evaluation script.*
 - A script to calculate the accuracy metrics: [event_identification_evaluation.py](event_identification_evaluation.py)
-- The metrics calculated from the evaluation script will be stored: [results/](results/)
+- The metrics calculated from the evaluation script will be stored in: [results/](results/)

-The run the evaluation script, call:
+To run the evaluation script, call:
 ```
-python3 event_identification_evaluation.py
+$python3 event_identification_evaluation.py
-Enter a linking ouputs path: data/linking_outputs/{choose an output}
+Enter a linking ouputs path: data/linking_outputs/{choose an output data file}
 ```

 ## License